Quantum computational chemistry: Discussion and Conclusions

-As discussed in Sec.~\ref{Subsec:2ndencoding}, quantum computers can store the FCI wavefunction of $M$ spin-orbitals using only $M$ qubits.
-As such, it seems relatively simple to surpass our current classical capabilities by constructing a device with 100 qubits, only slightly larger than the devices currently available.
-However, as discussed in Sec.~\ref{Sec:QCS}, we must also take into consideration the qubit overhead of error correction, which is determined by the error rates of the gates.
-It is not feasible to generate the FCI wavefunction by including all possible excitations in the UCC ansatz, as this would lead to a number of gates which scales exponentially with the number of orbitals considered.
-Instead, we can use adiabatic state preparation, as described in Sec.~\ref{Subsec:qpe}, with the assumption that the gap is well behaved~\cite{babbush2014adiabatic}.
+As discussed in Sec.~\ref{Subsec:2ndencoding}, quantum computers can store the FCI wavefunction of $M$ spin-orbitals using only $M$ qubits in second quantisation.
+However, as discussed in Sec.~\ref{Sec:QCS}, we must also take into consideration the qubit overhead of error correction.
+Initial work suggested that around $10^{18}$ gates would be necessary to perform phase estimation on a system of around 100 spin-orbitals (excluding the overhead of error correction)~\cite{wecker2014gates}.
+This estimate was subsequently reduced through a series of algorithmic optimisations, as described in Sec~\ref{Para:HamSimGaussians}.